Table of Contents

 Microsoft Dynamics vs Epicor – Who Wins?

 Well, the choice of Microsoft Dynamics 365 vs Epicor, it comes down to what you need from your ERP System.
 Both solutions offer really great features.
-But based ERP systems comparison on the points discussed here, Microsoft Dynamics turns out to be a great choice for smaller businesses looking for specific business functions.
+But based on the ERP systems comparison, the points discussed here, Microsoft Dynamics turns out to be a great choice for smaller businesses looking for specific business functions.
 Whereas Epicor becomes a better choice for mid-size to large organizations looking for industry-specific or end to end solutions spanning across all your business processes.
 Additionally, the lack of industry-specific functionalities in Dynamics 365 and a higher cost of ownership for adding various Dynamics 365 apps can be an issue.
 Epicor provides a complete solution with strong functionalities and technology at a better cost.
 Epicor also becomes a clear winner for businesses looking for on-premise deployment as Dynamics 365 is a solution designed for the cloud with limited features in its on-premise version.

 Choosing the right ERP for your business is a very critical step and it is extremely important that you get it right from the beginning.
 Identifying your business needs and how the ERP fits your process is the key to getting it right.
 Read our blog on the Checklist to Choosing an ERP System for your business to get a clear picture of how to go about selecting the best fit ERP for your organization.